facebookresearch/ParlAI/parlai/crowdsourcing/projects/wizard_of_internet/README.md

 ## Creating the dataset

-Having collected data from crowdsourcing task, you may use `compile_resullts.py` to create your dataset, as a json file.
+Having collected data from crowdsourcing task, you may use `compile_resullts.py` to compile your dataset as a json file.
 For example, if you called your task `wizard-of-internet` (you set this name in the config file that you ran with your task from `hydra_config`), the following code creates your dataset as a json file in the directory specified by `--output-folder` flag: